SamantaCazorla/WBS_Eniac-Magist_SQL_Business-Analysis/README.md

 ## Project Overview

-As a Data Analyst at Eniac, a fast-growing e-commerce platform specializing in Apple-compatible accessories, I conducted a detailed data analysis to evaluate the company’s expansion into the Brazilian market.
-This project focuses on assessing a potential partnership with **Magist**, a Brazilian SaaS provider specializing in centralized order management and after-sales services.
+As a **Data Analyst at Eniac**, I conducted this project to evaluate a potential partnership with **Magist**, a Brazilian SaaS company specializing in order management solutions.
+Eniac, an e-commerce platform focusing on Apple-compatible accessories, is exploring expansion into the Brazilian market.
+This analysis focuses on assessing market compatibility, delivery performance, and sales trends to guide Eniac's strategic decision-making.

-The collaboration aims to enhance supply chain efficiency, test the Brazilian market, and build brand awareness while addressing Eniac’s concerns about delivery performance and compatibility with high-end tech products.

 ## Project Objective